No-deal Brexit equals food, fuel and drug shortages, says leaked report | DW | 18.08.2019

 Read more: Jeremy Corbyn unveils plan to stop no-deal Brexit

+Similar predictions made by academics and by other British government departments have been dismissed as scaremongering by those who support Brexit.

-Later on Sunday, the British minister in charge of coordinating no-deal Brexit preparations, Michael Gove, said the leaked documents were just a "worst-case scenario."
+The minister in charge of coordinating no-deal Brexit preparations, Michael Gove, said later on Sunday the leaked documents were just a "worst-case scenario."

 He said on Twitter that very "significant steps have been taken in the last 3 weeks to